ayakashi-io/ayakashi-io.github.io/docs/reference/cli-commands.md

 ## update-chrome

-Downloads the recommended, latest or specified chromium revision
+Downloads the recommended, latest or specified chrome revision

 ### Examples